fvm-project/fvm/README.md

           (update ::fvm/nodes rest)))))
 ```

-assuming that your parser had parsed the expression `(def a 1)` as:
+assuming that your parser had parsed the expression `(def a 1)` into the fvm node:

 ```clojure
 {::fvm/type ::def